How to Visit the Jewish Quarter NYC

 Where is the Jewish Quarter and how to get there?

-Map of the Jewish Quarter with the main underground stops and highlights
+Map of the Jewish Quarter and main underground stops

-Map of the Jewish Quarter with the main underground stops and highlights
+Map of the Jewish Quarter and main underground stops

 If you're going on your own, my advice is to take advantage of your visit to the most touristy part of Williamsburg and then discover the Jewish Quarter.
 Get off at the Bedford Ave stop (L line) and walk to the Jewish Quarter - it will take you less than 30 minutes and you'll be amazed by the contrast between the blocks!